National Institute for Health and Care Excellence (NICE) Guidance

-Attended inaugural stakeholder meeting in London; continue to submit evidence and agenda items for meetings.
+Attended inaugural stakeholder meeting in London; continued to submit evidence and agenda items for meetings.
 Topic Proposal ‘Maternal Pelvic Floor Trauma and Relation to Mode of Delivery‘ (December 2014)

-Group of four organisations campaigning for a full spectrum of birth autonomy (the BTA, BTC and c-sections.org were also members)
+Group of four organisations campaigning for a full spectrum of birth autonomy (together with the BTA, BTC and c-sections.org)

 Contacted Sandra Gidley MP, Emily Thornberry MP and NCT regarding membership when MCWP (the expert group for APPGM, above) described itself as “an independent, multi-disciplinary body that campaigns for improvements in maternity care.”
 No response from MPs.
 (August 2009)